v0.8.0 (work in progress) #

 ✨ 📹 Video support improvements

-Video duration is now shown in the Asset Info panel.
-Duration will need to be backfilled for all videos in your library, and will happen automatically after you upgrade to this version.
+Video duration and FPS, if available, are now shown in the Asset Info panel.
+Duration and FPS will need to be backfilled for all videos in your library, and will happen automatically after you upgrade to this version.

 Transcoding is (by far!) the most expensive operation that PhotoStructure has to